 Student participants sign up for an EngageTLH trip online at the link below.
 On the day of the trip, participants should arrive at the center at the scheduled trip time.
 The trip facilitator will greet participants, take attendance, make introductions, and provide information on the agency, issue area, and details of the service being performed.
 The facilitator will then transport the group to the service site in a center van.
 After the group completes its service, the facilitator will engage participants in critical reflection on the experience, either on-site at the agency or in the van on the way back to campus.

 EngageTLH fosters meaningful connection between FSU and the Tallahassee community while also making service so easy that there's no reason not to get involved!

-This fall, students will be able to sign up for trips online.
+This spring, students will be able to sign up for trips online.
 Registration for the following week's trips will go live each Monday on a first-come, first served basis.
 Students can also sign up for the waiting list for trips that have reached capacity.

 Canceling or no-showing for EngageTLH trips

 If you cancel less than 24 hours before the designated trip time or fail to show up at the trip without any notice, we will consider that you have no-showed for your EngageTLH trip.
 If you no-show or cancel with less than 24 hours’ notice more than two times in a semester, you will be barred from participating in EngageTLH trips for the remainder of that semester.

 We are seeking dedicated students to serve as volunteer facilitators for service trips.
 As an EngageTLH facilitator, you will commit to leading and attending one service trip or project each week for the fall semester.
 You will be paired with another facilitator, report to a graduate assistant in the center, and regularly keep in contact with one or more staff at a partner non-profit agency.
 We welcome and highly encourage students to commit to fall and spring if possible.